-Many types of RP are caused by a genetic mutation.
-Some cases occur sporadically.
+Most types of RP are caused by a genetic mutation.
+But some other cases occur sporadically.

 Overall, symptoms may include:

-- Visual loss, partial or complete, usually gradually progressive
+- Vision loss, partial or complete, usually gradual

 Your doctor will ask about your symptoms and medical history, and perform an eye exam.
 You may be referred to an eye specialist, such as an ophthalmologist.